xpqz/MkDocs-StyleGuide/docs/index.md

     Although .dyapp files are supported for backwards compatibility, Dyalog Ltd recommends launching the interpreter directly from any APL source or configuration file (functionality introduced with Dyalog version 18.0) rather than through the now-superseded .dyapp file mechanism.

+### Operating-system-specific Behaviour

 Notes are also used to differentiate between operating-system-specific behaviour in cross-platform documents:

-!!! linux
+!!! linux "Dyalog on Linux"
     <p class="example">example</p>

     The MyUCMDs directory is located directly under the **$HOME** directory

-!!! unix
+!!! unix "Dyalog on UNIX"
     <p class="example">example</p>

     By default, the cache file is located in **$HOME/.dyalog/**

-!!! macOS
+!!! macOS "Dyalog on macOS"
     <p class="example">example</p>

     By default, the cache file is located in **Users/<name\>/.dyalog/**

-!!!
-Microsoft Windows
+!!! windows "Dyalog on Microsoft Windows"
     <p class="example">example</p>

     By default, the cache file is located in **Documents\\Dyalog APL <version> Files\\**

 ## Actions and Instructions
 Blocks which contain instructions should be surrounded by horizontal rules.
-The introductory line ("To do...") should be **bold**.
+The introductory line ("To do...") should be **bold** and should not end with any punctuation.

 <span class="example">Example</span>

 ---

-**To do this thing:**
+**To do this thing**

 1. Do this thing
 2. Then do this thing